aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Close connection after each request** Don't use KeepAlive for servers which don't support it.
 	- **Use System Default Proxy** Use proxy settings from Internet Explorer or config file, uses default credentials if available for NTLM authentication
 	- **Use manual proxy configuration** Specify proxy URL as `http://<your-proxy-domain>:<your-proxy-port>` and optional Username and Password for Basic Authentication.
-- *Mapping Configuration...*: Here you can configure what properties should be synced, available for appointments at the moment, you can choose if you want to map reminders, attendees and the description body.
+	- **Mapping Configuration...**: Here you can configure what properties should be synced, available for appointments and contacts at the moment.
+For appointments you can choose if you want to map reminders (just upcoming, all or none), attendees and the description body.
+You can also define a filter category so that multiple CalDAV-Calendars can be synchronized into one Outlook calendar via the defined category (see Category Filter below).
+For contacts you can configure if birthdays should be mapped or not.
+If birthdays are mapped, Outlook also creates an recurring appointment for every contact with a defined birthday.

+### Category Filter ###

+If you want to sync multiple CalDAV Calendars into one Outlook Calendar you can configure an Outlook category for filtering in the
+*Mapping Configuration...* under *Advanced Options*.
+For all events from the server the defined category is added in Outlook, when syncing back from Outlook to the server only appointments with that category are considered but the filter category is removed.
+In a next release it will also be possible to map the server calendar color to the Outlook category.

 ### Google Calender and Addressbook settings ###

 For Google Calender you can use the new Google type profile which simplifies the setup.
 You just need to enter the email address of your google account.
 When testing the settings, you will be redirected to your browser to enter your Google Account password and grant access rights to your Google Calender and Contacts for OutlookCalDavSynchronizer via the safe OAuth protocol.
 After that Autodiscovery will try to find available calendar and addressbook resources.
 With the button 'Edit Url' you still can manually change the Url e.g. when you want to sync a shared google calendar from another account.